john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 {% youtube o4nCgV5WUHA %}

 # Reflection and Review
-Things that I didn't do well and designed adjustments:
+Mistakes and improvements:
 1. Keeps the scale balanced between resource and business goal.
 Maximizes the quality of game under the capability cap of team
-2. Puts phone integration test into iteration loop early on with Unity cloud build so problem can be discovered in early stage.
-Unity cloud build for minimizing effort of switching between platforms and build time
+2. Puts phone integration test into iteration loop early on so problem can be discovered in early stage
 3. Never reveal developing process to users.
 They don't know what you're doing in most cases.
-No need for them to laugh on you or losing the confidence of customers.
-Only reveal development process to experts
+Only reveal development process to experts or those who can provide accurate advices
 4. Generates less inheritance.
 Encapsulates motion, action, animation control related codes into something like controller class and attach both entity class and controller class to Unity game object

 Things that I'm proud of:
-1. Appropriately design the flow of work, takes scrum discipline into praticle product implementation
+1. Takes scrum discipline, designed the flow-of-work that matches my situation
 2. Accurate schedule estimation
 3. Integrates Live 2D with Unity successfully
 4. I don't know it's good or not.
-I completed entire game making process by my own.
-Now I have complete vision of game making process
+I completed entire game making process by my own, made all artworks with my own hands.

 # Future Work and Expectation
 1. Founds a team
-2. Makes a game with online interaction and account system ability.
-Learns Unity shader editor.
+2. Makes a game with online interaction, account system, and cash flow ability
-3. Player chant (cast) spell to phone for character skill activation
+3. Learns Unity shader editor, HDR and universal pipeline techniques, cross platform responsive UI techniques, mobile optimization techniques
+4. Optional: Learns voice volumn and pitch related knowledge and figure out why latency issue only happens on IOS

+# To Readers
-Finally, an office worker, I put my first step in and successfully published a production game App to Google Play and App Store.
+Finally, as an office worker, I put my first step in and successfully published a production game App to Google Play and App Store.
 Now, it's your turn.
-Creating product after work can be very very hard.
-I've experienced way more difficulties than the things described above, even thinking of giving up.
-However, if you don't start, you're the same person after one year, five years, even ten years. **Never too late!
+Creating product after work can be very very tough.
+I've experienced way more difficulties than the article documents.
+Even more, I've been thought of giving up such voice recognition project.
+However, if you never start, you're the same person after one year, five years, even ten years. **Never too late!
 Action, now!** To the "better you" in the future, the better you that you deserve!
+Can't wait to see your improvements :)

-# Other Demonstrations
+# Game Making Records and Demonstrations

 Main character Live 2D freestyle demonstration
 {% youtube D7jhqH044vE %}